 Looking more into tigers, I found that according to WWF there are more tigers in captivity than in the wild.
 Panthera tigris, the tiger species as a whole, is listed with a status of Endangered.
 Furthermore, I was surprised to find out tigers kept in captivity, are a mixture of Asian tiger Subspecies.
 Among them, some subspecies are endangered and some are already extinct (see map above).

 I found information on tigers is plentiful, but it is scattered and the maps lack information on the type of habitat tigers live in.
-This World Wildlife article mentions the type habitats they live in but the information is brief and not shown on a map.
-The tiger is an ambush hunter.
-Its stripes act as camouflage in the long grass or wooded forests.
-They are seldom far from a water source; there are Bengal tigers that live in wet mangrove forests along the Ganges River in India.
-As depicted in the ecoregions map above, the six subspecies live in a wide variety of habitats: flooded mangrove forests, arid forests, tropical forests, and taiga.
+A World Wildlife article mentions the type of habitats they live in, but the information is brief and not shown on a map.

 I found detailed facts on tiger subspecies and a map of their former and current ranges in an article on Genome-Wide Evolutionary Analysis of Natural History and Adaptation in the World's Tigers.
 Since the reason a species occupy a certain area is because of their physical characteristics, I decided I could incorporate this information to a biome or ecoregion map.
 I matched their approximate locations with a world ecoregions map.
 The shapefiles to create the map with the ecoregions of the world were obtained from WWF.